RConsortium/censusguide/README.md

 2. [Decennial Census of Population and Housing](https://www.census.gov/programs-surveys/decennial-census.html).
 The Decennial Census is what most people think of when they think of "The Census".
 It counts each resident of the country, where they live on April 1, every ten years ending in zero.
 The Constitution mandates the enumeration to determine how to apportion the House of Representatives among the states.
 The Decennial Census is the largest peacetime mobilization in the US.
 (Source: [Decennial Census of Population and Housing](https://www.census.gov/programs-surveys/decennial-census.html)).

 3. [Population Estimates Program (PEP)](https://www.census.gov/programs-surveys/popest.html).
 Each year, PEP publishes estimates of the population for the nation, states, counties, state/county equivalents, and Puerto Rico.
 It estimates the resident population for each year since the most recent decennial census by using measures of population change (i.,e. births, deaths and migration).
 The resident population includes all people currently residing in the United States.
 PEP estimates are used for federal funding allocations, as controls for major surveys including the Current Population Survey and the American Community Survey, for community development, to aid business planning, and as denominators for statistical rates.
-(Source: [PEP Methodology Paper](https://www2.census.gov/programs-surveys/popest/technical-documentation/methodology/2010-2017/2017-natstcopr-meth.pdf)).
-TODO: Update to [PEP Methodology Paper](https://www2.census.gov/programs-surveys/popest/technical-documentation/methodology/2020-2023/methods-statement-v2023.pdf)
+(Source: [PEP Methodology Paper](https://www2.census.gov/programs-surveys/popest/technical-documentation/methodology/2020-2023/methods-statement-v2023.pdf)).

 4. [International Data Base](https://www.census.gov/programs-surveys/international-programs/about/idb.html).
 The International Data Base (IDB) was developed to provide access to accurate and timely demographic measures for populations around the world.
 The database includes a comprehensive set of indicators, as produced by the U.S. Census Bureau since the 1960s.
 The IDB is updated on a regular basis to provide information needed for research, program planning, and policy-making decisions, in the U.S. and globally.
 (Source: [International Data Base](https://www.census.gov/programs-surveys/international-programs/about/idb.html)).